How to Make Your Speech Funny

 The second line lands harder because the audience recognises the reference from earlier.

 Callbacks also create huge laughs because the audience feels rewarded for paying attention.
 It almost creates an “in joke” between you and the audience.
-They know they understand the second joke because they witnessed the first one, so it creates a sense of shared knowledge and connection between speaker and audience.
+They are aware that they understand the second joke because they witnessed the first one, so it creates a sense of shared knowledge and connection between speaker and audience.

 Final Thought

+Even a few moments of laughter can completely change the feeling in a room - people relax and warm to you.
 Humour works best when it feels appropriate and connected to your message.
-We enjoy jokes that feel honest, specific and recognisable.
-Even a few moments of laughter can completely change the feeling in a room - people relax and warm to you.
+We particularly enjoy jokes that feel honest and specific.

 Lastly, remember most audiences will not remember every point you made, but they will remember how you made them feel.

-If you’d like help refining your delivery or landing your humour more effectively, working with a public speaking coach can make a significant difference.
+If you’d like help refining your delivery or landing your humour more effectively, working with a public speaking coach or speechwriter can make a significant difference.

 Now… go insert some comedy.
 Nobody wants to listen to a speech that’s as dry as a Ryvita.